Want more business success? Then keep learning!!!

 If you’re interested in getting notified for the next Business Book Review, contact us at 913.660.9400 or use our Contact Form and we’ll get you on a mailing list.
 The plan is to make this a regular (every 4 to 6 weeks) event and we hope to soon have a schedule out.

 Also – if you would be interested in having a Business Book Review done for your company or private group, let us know – it can make for a great team building and growth type of event.
+Look here for more information and a list of available titles – Book a Business Book Review from Aspire!

 I hope to see you there!